demisto/content/Packs/QualysFIM/Integrations/Qualys/QualysFIM_description.md

     Qualys Private Cloud Platform(Custom Platform): https://gateway.<customer_base_url>

-This integration was integrated and tested with version xx of qualys_fim
+This integration was integrated and tested with version 2.6.0.0-23 of qualys_fim
 ## Configure qualys_fim on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.